loganphillips792/docker-project/README.md

 You will have to run `kubectl apply -f kubernetes` twice, due to the order in which the K8s objects are created.

 It does take several minutes for all the containers to get into a running state.
+Sometimes it takes around 8 minutes.

 If any pods are stuck in a 'Creating' state, deleting the pod so that it recreates will probably fix it (For example, a PVC might not have been created in time for the Pod).